Connecting the Community with Nature

 A ¾-mile, all-inclusive Fitness Trail is located at the entrance at 578 Evergreen Hollow Road.
 At the trailhead is an outdoor Life Trail system designed for older adults.
 Along the trail, there are WorldTrail Fitness stations, which provide a comprehensive fitness program for beginners and advanced users alike.

 The park has also partnered with the Western Pocono Community Library for a Story Walk with laminated children’s book pages along some of the trails.
 Families can take in the artistry of nature and follow along with the story while taking a healthy walk together.

 The West End Regional Park also features a dog park at the entrance at 3551 Merwine Hilltop Drive.
 The park features separate play areas for both big and small dogs.
 No membership is required, but owners are responsible and liable for their actions and behavior of their dogs.
-Park rules are posted at the park and online.
 The dog park is open seven days a week from dawn till dusk.

 The West End Park & Open Space Commission sponsors activities for children and adults, such as archery for all ages, astronomy presentations, crafting programs, “walk with the doc,” holiday events, summer concerts, nature seminars, bird counts, volunteer cleanups, and so much more.
 Each fall, the Regional Park also hosts a Mountain Bike Jamboree.
 Beginners have the opportunity to learn biking skills from experienced riders every Friday evening during the season.

 About the West End Park & Open Space Commission